Skip to main content

 You maintain full control over your data access.
 Remove this data connector by doing any of the following:

-• Revoke access by deleting the IAM role
+• Revoke access by deleting the IAM role.

-• Modify permissions by updating the role policies
+• Modify permissions by updating the role policies.

-• Remove connection by revoking the connector on our website
+• Remove connection by revoking the connector on our website.

 Adding more buckets

-If you need to add more buckets to the connector, you can do so by modifiying the policy attached to the role.
+If you need to add more buckets to the connector, you can do so by modifying the policy attached to the role.
 All you need to do is add the new bucket to the Resource array.

 {